The big picture around data center environmental impacts

 • Data quality related uncertainties.
 This is what we might call accounting uncertainty.
 This uncertainty is introduced by the deficiencies in data collection and/or disclosure practices.
 While theoretically this uncertainty can be minimized with better data quality, in practice it may be very significant.
 Estimates of this type of uncertainty will typically accompany reports of the current impact from one or more data centers.

-• Temporal uncertainties.
+• Temporal or scenario uncertainties.
 These are intrinsic uncertainties about the trajectories of new and evolving markets and technologies.
 The data centers of the near future will vary in size, technical specifications, services provided, business models and thus the corresponding activity and impact footprints.
-Estimates of this uncertainty (while obviously more subjective and model driven) provide a cone of uncertainty around best-estimate projections.
-In practice this function might be served with elaborating on different scenarios (and assigning them probabilities).
+Estimates of this uncertainty (while obviously subjective and model driven) provide a cone of uncertainty around best-estimate projections.
+In practice this function might be served with elaborating on different scenarios (and ideally assigning them grounded probabilities).

 Uncertainty Drivers